Paul Naschy: The Hombre Lobo Series

 Naschy's 12 Hombre Lobo films are not a series in the strictest sense.
 They seem to be a collection of unrelated plotlines, but all of which involve a werewolf named Count Waldemar Daninsky.
 Both La Furia del Hombre Lobo (1970) and La Maldicion de la Bestia (1975) refer to an origin involving Waldemar's being bitten by a yeti (and there is a brief yeti reference in La Noche de Walpurgis (1970) as well), but the other films presented him with entirely different origin stories.
 The fact that these films have also been retitled by the various film distributors many times over the years only adds to the confusion.
 Despite the numerous plot inconsistencies and convoluted flashbacks, however, Naschy's Wolf Man series as a whole is still considered his most famous work by most of his many fans.
 Only 11 of the 12 Hombre Lobo films actually exist today.
-Las Noches del Hombre Lobo (1968), which Naschy claimed was the 2nd film in the series, is considered a lost film today.
+Las Noches del Hombre Lobo (1968), which Naschy claimed was the 2nd film in the series, is considered a lost film today (and may never actually have existed).

 In order of production, the 12 Hombre Lobo films are as follows: